DamOConnor/Fabric-IaC/README.md

 ## Introduction

-This repo will create an F2 **Fabric Capacity** and a **Logic App** to pause the Fabric Capacity in the UK South region.
-Fabric SKU and region can be altered if required.
+This repo will create a resource group, an F2 **Fabric Capacity** and a **Logic App** to pause the Fabric Capacity in the UK South region.
+Fabric SKU and region can be altered in the Bicep if required.

 ![Fabric IaC](images/fabriciac.png)

+The code has been built with external subscriptions in mind but could be adapted for any Azure subscription.

 > [!NOTE]
 > The Bicep template (`main.bicep`) contains code to make sure Azure resource names are unique.
 If you run the template multiple times you will get multiple resource groups and Fabric Capacities.
 Consider deleting resource groups created in error.